Iron Language Reference

 Objects

 Declared with the object keyword.
-Construction is positional, following declaration order.
+In v3, construction goes through init bodies instead of field declaration order.

 object Player {